adamgordonbell/password_generator/article.md

 As I wrap up my little side project, it's clear to me how much modern operations practies can be a drag, both a drag on timelines and just mentally a process that isn't fun and drags down a side project.
 Man, it feels nice to not have to worry about all of those details!

-Even Railways use of NIXPACKs means I don't have to mess with any docker files or worry about the slow process I had with AWS of building images and pushing to ECR, then images being pulled from ECR and roll out.
+Even Railway's use of NIXPACKs means I don't have to mess with any docker files or worry about the slow process I had with AWS of building images and pushing to ECR, then images being pulled from ECR and roll out.
 I mean, something similar is happening here, but I just dont' have to worry about it.

 The easy transition from a local Flask application to a live, database-backed web service meant I could spend more time building creative (albeit unnecessary) password strength rules and less time wrestling with deployment details.

 Here it is: [https://passwordgenerator-production-11d0.up.railway.app/](https://passwordgenerator-production-11d0.up.railway.app/).
 See if you can max out the scoring system and get on the score board.
-And stay tuned for my next project, where I may just use railway again.
+And stay tuned for my next project, where I may just use Railway again.